Boss (2011 film)

-Boss is a 2011 Indian Kannada-language action film directed by R. Raghuraj.
+Boss is a 2011 Indian Kannada-language action drama film directed by R. Raghuraj.
 Darshan and Navya Nair are the lead pair of the film.
 V. Harikrishna has composed the music for the film.
 This film also features Tamil actor Prabhu playing the role of a CBI officer, named after the role played by Mammootty in CBI-franchise.

 Plot

 Ram and Raj are twin brothers, who are opposite of each other.
 Ram is a money-minded and cowardly millionaire while Raj is an intelligent, brave, and selfless young man.
 Though Raj worships his brother, Ram considers the former an outcast and uses him only when required.
 Meanwhile, Raj meets Rani, who falls in love with him.
 One day, Raj is falsely accused of murdering Sub-Inspector Mallayya, whom he had earlier thrashed, and is jailed where he is planned to be murdered by a gangster.
 However, Raj manages to escape to meet his brother and prove his innocence only to find that the latter has been murdered in his farmhouse.
 After secretly cremating Ram, Raj returns to the city as Ram to prove his innocence and find his brother's killer.
 As he begins his investigation he is confronted by CBI officer Sethurama Iyer.
 Sethurama Iyer is tasked with finding Raj where he interrogates Ram (Raj).
 Sethuram Iyer reveals that he suspects some foul play.
 To clear his doubts he hires a Private Investigator to keep an eye on Raj and goes to the extent of brutally torturing Raj's friend Kumara and others to prove that the person, who masqueraded as Ram is Raj.